chetansinghsajwan/notes/postgres/commands/create-role.md

 Adds a new [role](postgres/role) to the database cluster.

+You must have `CREATEROLE` privilege or be a database superuser to use this command.

 ```
 CREATE ROLE name [ [ WITH ] option [ ... ] ]